Prevention of Bias-related Crime on the Excelsior University Campus

 Excelsior University is committed to making certain that its offices located in Albany, New York are bias free environments for employees, the students who are supported and advised via telephone, internet and correspondence, and all visitors.
 With this in mind, Excelsior has established the following policies and practices supporting diversity:

-The Presidents Committee on Inclusion provides leadership, direction and support for sustaining our diversity initiatives and priorities.
+- The Center for Social Justice provides leadership, direction and support for sustaining our diversity initiatives and priorities.

 Contact the vice president of human resources to report an incident of assault or other violence at Excelsior University, to confidentially discuss an incident, if you are undecided about proceeding with charges, or if you have general questions about aggressive actions.Any potentially dangerous situation must be reported immediately to a representative in the Office of Human Resources.
 Reports of incidents warranting confidentiality will be handled appropriately, and information will be disclosed to others only on a need-to-know basis.
 Excelsior will actively intervene when there is evidence of a possible hostile or violent situation.